-One of the most popular excuses many businesses give for needing ‘in office’ personnel is access to files.
+One of the most popular excuses many businesses give for needing ‘in office’ personnel is access to paper files residing in a file cabinet.
 Some businesses have whole rooms full of metal filing cabinets.
 Within those metal behemoths are file folders stuffed with paperwork that may or may not be needed in the daily running of the business.

-I say may not because I’ve worked in offices where at least two-thirds of the file cabinets in the office were never opened.
-Yet there they stood, housing who knows what kinds of information that was no longer pertinent to the daily running of business, but took up valuable space because no one knew what to do with it.
-Not only that, but there was most likely sensitive information contained in some of those long forgotten files that should have been disposed of in a secure manner.
-Yet there they stood, silent sentinels to the ridiculousness of paper files in this age of technology.
+I say ‘may not’ because I’ve worked in offices where at least two-thirds of the file cabinets in the office were never opened.
+Yet there they stood, housing who knows what kinds of information that was no longer pertinent to the daily running of business, taking up valuable space because no one knew what to do with it.
+Chances are they contained sensitive information in some of those long forgotten files that should have been disposed of in a secure manner.

-If you need more convincing to abandon those metal monstrosities here you go:
+If you need more convincing to abandon those metal monstrosities, also known as the file cabinet, here you go:

 - Electronic files are easier to store, organize, archive and even delete should the need arise.

 - Electronic files can be changed and corrected easier.

 - Electronic files make it easy to collaborate with others.